s0met1m3s/UdemyCppExercises/3_MoreBasics/LateralController/Exercise.md

 ```

 - get_lane_change_request:
-  - Is called in the else case of the **longitudinal_control** function
   - Send a lane change request if the vehicle would crash into a front/rear vehicle
-  - Send a request to the left, if we are faster than the front vehicle which we would crash into
+    - Send a request to the left, if we are faster than the front vehicle
-  - Send a request to the right, if we are slower than the rear vehicle which would crash into us
+    - Send a request to the right, if we are slower than the front vehicle
 - lateral_control:
   - Checks if we can change the lane onto the target lane that was sent from the **get_lane_change_request** function
+  - Check the size of the gap on the target lane

 ## Main Function